1. What is the Extended Support Scheme – Standardised (ESS-S)?

 6. What does deferment of 80 per cent of the principal payment mean?

-For example, if you were paying a monthly instalment of S$10,000 comprising of: (i) principal amount of S$7,500 and (ii) interest amount of S$2,500 prior to the relief period, the deferment of 80 per cent will be applied to the principal amount of S$7,500.
+Example 1: Borrower A who is currently not under ESS-S is paying a monthly instalment of S$10,000 comprising of: (i) principal amount of S$7,500 and (ii) interest amount of S$2,500 prior to the relief period, the deferment of 80 per cent will be applied to the principal amount of S$7,500.

 7. What specific impact(s) from COVID-19 do I have to demonstrate to be eligible for the ESS-S?